orgilbatzaya/Cell_Society/README.md

      too late and could not easily extend to more simulations besides Rock, Paper, Scissors.
 This also made changing grid type and edge types very hard.

-    Amy: The project was very hard.
+    Amy: The project was very hard and big.
 All of the rules were very different, so we had a hard time making an abstract class.